hellgrenj/artlab/readme.md

 ## run it

-run ```skaffold run``` in your terminal and when everything is up and running navigate to http://localhost in your browser
+run ```skaffold run``` in your terminal and when everything is up and running navigate to http://localhost in your browser (http://localhost:1337/swagger for the API Swagger UI)

 ## run different scenarios